Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 ## Share

-In order to visualize key findings, I used Tableau to illustrate trends that will help us differentiate between member and casual riders.
+In order to visualize key findings, I used Tableau to illustrate trends that will help us differentiate the characteristics between member and casual riders.

 ![Dashboard 1](https://github.com/Wasifkabeer/Cyclistic-Bikeshare-Case-Study/assets/169206006/d220eae4-2313-4e2a-83ac-a602031f5770)